 8. How Would You Improve the Current Human Resources Fabric at Our Company?

-In case you have implemented a successful strategy at your last job, clarify how you did it in detail.
+If you have implemented a successful strategy at your last job, clarify how you did it in detail.
 Provide a step-by-step process of the implementation, describe what you learned from it, and explain how you can replicate that success in the new position.

 9. What’s Your Style of Leadership Within an HR Team?